We will post the names of anyone who solves any of these puzzles.

 While playing with the open ruler I formed it into a triangle.
 Then I

-opened and refolded it into a second triangle with double the area.
+refolded it into a second triangle with double the area.

 What is the smallest possible length of the ruler?